Lamtiur Andaliah Panggabean: Ambassador

 On 28 May 1990, Lamtiur was installed by President Suharto as ambassador to Romania, making her the fifth woman in Indonesia to serve as an ambassador.
 Her old position as minister assistant was handed over to Waluyo Ratam on 7 July 1990.
 She was later accredited as Indonesia's ambassador to Moldova in 1993.

 As ambassador, Lamtiur oversaw the establishment of the Indonesian-Romania Friendship Association in 1991.
 The embassy also cooperated and assisted a team led by Dumitru Murariu from the Grigore Antipa National Museum of Natural History on a four-month expedition to Java, Bali, Sulawesi, and Sumatra.
 One of the expedition team members, Modest Guțu, discovered a new crustacean species on the shores of Bali.
 The new species, in the genus Pagurapseudes, was given the species epithet of pangtiruthuli, a portmanteau of Lamtiur's name and those of her two children, Ruth Hadassah and Irianto Rouli Sukaton.

 Lamtiur attended the Golgotha Baptist Christian Church in Bucharest and was well-acquainted with the church's choir.
 She invited the choir to the Indonesian embassy twice, on 17 and 25 December 1992.

-Lamtiur died in office in 1993 due to an aggressive cancer.
+Lamtiur retired in 1993, and died in Rotterdam on 8 December 1995 due to cancer.